0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 | -w | To specify the path where our wordlist is stored |

-We are running the command on port 3333 as from nmap results we observed that the webserver was running on that port itself.
-Otherwise, in real world scenario, we would usually go for ports 80 and 443.
+We are running the command on port 3333 as from nmap results we observed that the web server was running on that port itself.
+Otherwise, in a real-world scenario, we would usually go for ports 80 and 443.

 GoBuster Result:
 ```